-Assistant Director roles are expected to make a wider contribution to the Council - demonstrated by their corporate impact and external influence.
+Assistant Director roles are expected to make a wider contribution to the City Council - demonstrated by their corporate impact and external influence.
 The post holder will lead and shape a range of complex projects, which have significant and reaching implications for the authority and stakeholder.
-Assistant Directors should be capable of taking on additional service responsibilities within their directorate, and be able to deputise for their Director when required.
-Within reason these key deliverables may evolve to meet service need and it is expected that you will be flexible and adaptable in your delivery to meet both service and council wide needs.
+Assistant Directors should be capable of taking on additional service responsibilities and be able to deputise for their director when required.

+Within reason these key deliverables may evolve to meet service need and it is expected that the post holder will be flexible and adaptable in their delivery to meet both service and city council wide needs.